Ackman says Pershing Square no longer has hedges on stocks

 He told CNBC in an interview on March 18 that he thought the best approach to killing off the coronavirus was to close the borders and shut down the entire country, barring essential services, for 30 days.

-The S&P 500 .SPX and the Dow Jones Industrial Average .DJI fell sharply after the interview aired.
+The S&P 500 and the Dow Jones Industrial Average fell sharply after the interview aired.